Joseph Longo, 43rd District Court Judge for Ferndale, Michigan

 How To Avoid Jail in the 43rd District Court

-With a violation of probation or sentencing for a defendant with a previous criminal history, jail may appear unavoidable.
+Jail may appear unavoidable with a violation of probation or sentencing for a defendant with a previous criminal history.
 This is not necessarily true with Judge Joseph Longo.
 Although he will not hesitate to jail a defendant that violates probation or repeatedly commits criminal offenses, he will listen to an argument for an alternative to incarceration.
 Judge Longo will consider and agree to an alternative to jail if a defense lawyer can persuasively and credibly present a satisfactory alternative.
 Alternatives to jail include community service, fines, therapy, education, and more.

 Getting Great Results in Judge Longo’s Court

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have appeared before Judge Longo many times and we believe we have a mutually respectful relationship with him and his staff.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have often appeared before Judge Longo, and we believe we have a mutually respectful relationship with him and his staff.
 Judge Longo appreciates attorneys who are well-prepared, zealous, and who genuinely care about their clients.
-We believe Judge Longo can easily see we care a great deal about our clients, and we want to do everything we can to help them get their life back on track, just as he does.
-If you have a criminal case before Judge Longo, call LEWIS & DICKSTEIN, P.L.L.C. and we will find a way to help you.
+Judge Longo knows we care greatly about our clients and will do everything we can to protect and defend them.
+If you have a criminal case before Judge Longo, call LEWIS & DICKSTEIN, P.L.L.C., and we will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.